 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”

 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must be aware that the term “Workforce Application” includes computer-based automated systems such as

-TWIST; and

-WorkInTexas.com.
+TWC Information Security Compliance

-NLF: Boards must ensure that contractors protect customers’ PII.
+NLF: Boards must ensure contractors protect customers’ SPI.
 TWC’s Information Security strategy is to comply with NIST requirements for moderate systems and, as applicable, cybersecurity and information security industry best practices.
 The NIST standards are available online at NIST Special Publications.

 Some NIST special publications that TWC uses for reference include the following: